dmarshNAIT/dmarshNAIT.github.io/about.markdown

 Dana is interested in data viz, test strategy, and finding stories within data.

 Outside of NAIT, Dana enjoys travelling, reading, and volunteering.
-They live in Edmonton with their partner, 2 puppers, [Maimee the chihuahua](https://www.instagram.com/maimee.the.chihuahua/) and [Moose the pitbull/bulldog mix](https://www.instagram.com/musqunamuk/), and a fostered family of tabby cats.
+They live in Edmonton with their partner and their 4 animal children: [Maimee the chihuahua](https://www.instagram.com/maimee.the.chihuahua/), [Moose the pitbull/bulldog mix](https://www.instagram.com/musqunamuk/), and Aïoli and Spruce the tabby kittens.